-Once the configuration file has been loaded, the user can access the Modbus map of the relay via the AQtivate software ($Tools \rightarrow Communication \rightarrow Modbus Map$).
+Once the configuration file has been loaded, the user can access the Modbus map of the relay via the AQtivate software ( $Tools \rightarrow Communication \rightarrow Modbus Map$ ).
 Please note that holding registers start from 1.
 Some masters might begin numbering holding register from 0 instead of 1; this will cause an offset of 1 between the relay and the master.
-Modbus map can be edited with Modbus Configurator ($Tools \rightarrow Communication \rightarrow Modbus Configurator$).
+Modbus map can be edited with Modbus Configurator ( $Tools \rightarrow Communication \rightarrow Modbus Configurator$ ).

 Table.
-6.3.2 - 334.
+6.3.2 - 366.
 Modbus/TCP settings.

 Parameter Range Description Enable Modbus/ TCP 0: Disabled 1: Enabled Enables and disables the Modbus/TCP on the Ethernet port.
 IP port 065 535 Defines the IP port used by Modbus/TCP.
 The standard port (and the default setting) is 502.
-Event read mode O: Get oldest available 1: Continue previous connection 2: New events only O: Get oldest event possible (Default) 1: Continue with the event idx from previous connection 2: Get only new events from connection time and forward.
+Ethernet port 0: All 1: COM A 2: Double Ethernet card Defines which ethernet ports are available for Modbus connection.
+Visible if any double ethernet option card is installed in the device.
+0: Get oldest available 0: Get oldest event possible (Default) Event read mode 1: Continue previous 1: Continue with the event idx from previous connection 2: New events only 2: Get only new events from connection time and forward.

 Table.
-6.3.2 - 335.
+6.3.2 - 367.
 Modbus/RTU settings.